MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_AspectRatio.md

 requireMSLicense: true
 ---

-## Restricting Graphics Devices
+## Overview

-### To restrict graphics devices to widescreen aspect ratios in full-screen mode
+## To restrict graphics devices to widescreen aspect ratios in full-screen mode

 1. Create a class that derives from [GraphicsDeviceManager](xref:Microsoft.Xna.Framework.GraphicsDeviceManager).